 The first of Mujin's many interns, Shohei has been applying his knowledge of mechanical engineering and computer science to prototype and build applications using Mujin's technology.
 After receiving his Bachelor's degree at The University of Tokyo, Shohei is currently working on his Master's thesis at Mujin.

-Although he started his carrer as pipeline engineer in Nippon Oil Corporation, after his hard study, he succeeded to get qualification of certifie管理体制d accountant.
-In Ernst&young Japan, he experienced a lot of audit to help companies to go IPO.
+Although he started his carrer as pipeline engineer in Nippon Oil Corporation, after his hard study, he succeeded to get qualification of certified accountant.
+He experienced a lot of audit to help companies to go IPO.
 Since he strong passion to create something from zero, he joined MUJIN to build solid management/administrative system by using his professional knowledge.